 These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
 The entire proposal will be considered during objective review.

-Review criteria are used to review and rank applications.
-The RBHWCs Program has six review criteria.
-See the review criteria outlined below with specific detail and scoring points.
+Six review criteria are used to review and rank RBHWC applications.
+Below are descriptions of the review criteria and their scoring points.

 Criterion 1: NEED (5 points) - Corresponds to Section IV's Introduction and Needs Assessment